Actipro/WinForms-Controls/Documentation/topics/bars/designer/creating-layouts.md

 ## Customize Command Links

 The **Links** tab of the **Customize** dialog is used to customize all command links.
-Every bar control has a collection of command links, and popup command links (e.g. [BarPopupButtonLink](xref:@ActiproUIRoot.Controls.Bars.BarPopupButtonLink) or [BarSplitButtonLink](xref:@ActiproUIRoot.Controls.Bars.BarSplitButtonLink)) also have their own child links.
+Every bar control has a collection of command links, and popup command links (e.g., [BarPopupButtonLink](xref:@ActiproUIRoot.Controls.Bars.BarPopupButtonLink) or [BarSplitButtonLink](xref:@ActiproUIRoot.Controls.Bars.BarSplitButtonLink)) also have their own child links.

 The top section of the **Links** tab is used to select which collection of links will be customized, where each bar control type has its own drop-down of selections.
 For each drop-down, bar controls are listed by name.
 Child popup links are listed by their hierarchy with a vertical bar (`|`) separating the name of a parent from the name of a child.
 Since there is only one menubar allowed, the primary links on a menubar will omit the parent menubar identifier when displayed in the drop-down list.